DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 _Demons just use human's cities as it is when they snatch it._

-_Foreign gods are not living in human cities at all and instead letting them get consumed by the forest._
+_Sidhes are not living in human cities at all and instead letting them get consumed by the forest._

 But spirits were different.